 jobs happens through an additional git repository, which acts like a job

 queue for the tasks.
 Anyone can host a

-A job is a git commit on a particular git branch, containing the required
+A job is a git commit on a particular git branch, containing only the required

-configuration files to run the requested builds (like
+configuration file to run the requested build (like

 Crossbow handles version generation, task rendering and

 The following guide depends on GitHub, but theoretically any git server can be used.